secture/sudoku-checker-python/README.md

 * `data/right.csv` contains a CSV file with a right solved sudoku.
 * `data/wrong.csv` contains a CSV file with a wrong solved sudoku.
-* `app.php` it's an entrypoint to execute a sudoku validation.
+* `main.py` it's an entrypoint to execute a sudoku validation.
 Feel free to change it as you need.
-* `src/SudokuChecker.php` it's a class intended to be the sudoku checker.
+* `SudokuChecker.py` it's a class intended to be the sudoku checker.
 Feel free to change it as you need.

 Feel free to install new third-party dependencies if you need it, except (obviously) for that ones which perform sudoku validations ;)